-- 1. Finding ways to meet business needs by pooling the resources of the 4 Workforce Boards.
-For example, managing projects for out-of-county residents (workers), out-of-county employers, pooled case management and assignment, allocating training-related payments and reimbursements within the region and between the appropriate Workforce Boards, etc. - 2.
+- Finding ways to meet business needs by pooling the resources of the 4 Workforce Boards.
+For example, managing projects for out-of-county residents (workers), out-of-county employers, pooled case management and assignment, allocating training-related payments and reimbursements within the region and between the appropriate Workforce Boards, etc. - The reduced or free tuition that is offered by the technical college system, along with the decision made by some individual colleges not to participate as an eligible training provider, has limited our traditional WIOA offerings to participants.
+This can make co-enrollment with some technical colleges in the region a challenge.
+We have had success with co-enrollment at some institutions of higher education and will continue to pursue additional training provider options. - 2.
 Improving the regional transportation system via a light rail system or other regional public transportation systems.
 Our region is heavily based on manufacturing jobs and many run shifts around the clock.
-Transportation is an issue for those who need it for second and third shift jobs. - 3.
-Improve the ability to leverage resources with regional workforce partners who can help pay costs for childcare and other forms of needed supportive services.
+Transportation is an issue for those who need it for second and third shift jobs.
+For the most part transportation systems end at county boarders borders and if they do connect, passengers face waits.
+Laurens County is the most populous county in the state with out any public transportation.
+The lack of transportation was cited by the manufacturers participating in the October 26, 2022, Upstate Manufacturing Network reignite event.